Watch Live (9 a.m. PDT)

-Linfield snatched the early momentum when Grace Middelstadt (Soph., Battle Ground, Wash.) singled and stole second base to lead off the Wildcats’ first series of at bats.
-But Uphold got Karleigh Prestianni (Sr., Grants Pass, Ore.) to ground out and Lisa Yamamoto (Soph., Carson City, Nev.) popped up into the glove of Amanda Clark for the third out.
+Linfield snatched the early momentum when Grace Middelstadt (Jr., Battle Ground, Wash.) singled and stole second base to lead off the Wildcats’ first series of at bats.
+But Uphold got Karleigh Prestianni to ground out and Lisa Yamamoto (Jr., Carson City, Nev.) popped up into the glove of Amanda Clark for the third out.

 The wheels fell off the Linfield wagon in the third inning.
 Three costly errors enabled Kristen Hooper to score what proved to be the winning run.

-It began innocently enough as Hooper reached base on a fielding error by shortstop Katy Brosig (Jr., Forest Grove, Ore.).
-But Brosig’s off-target throw from her knees to first base sailed high over the glove of Haylie Watson (Jr., Puyallup, Wash.) and Hooper easily trotted to second.
+It began innocently enough as Hooper reached base on a fielding error by shortstop Katy Brosig (Sr., Forest Grove, Ore.).
+But Brosig’s off-target throw from her knees to first base sailed high over the glove of Haylie Watson (Sr., Puyallup, Wash.) and Hooper easily trotted to second.
 Uphold then singled a 1-1 fastball through the left side of the infield to put runners at first and third.
-Catcher McKenna Spieth (Soph., Vancouver, Wash.) then attempted to pick off Uphold at second, but the throw was also high, opening the door for Hooper to reach home.
+Catcher McKenna Spieth (Jr., Vancouver, Wash.) then attempted to pick off Uphold at second, but the throw was also high, opening the door for Hooper to reach home.

 “We made some mistakes and gave them opportunities,” said Wildcats coach Jackson Vaughan “Redlands is scrappy and they force you into making mistakes.”

 In the sixth, the Wildcats had their best opportunity to turn the tide.
-Megan Wallo (Sr., Aloha, Ore.) and Prestianni each singled with one out and a wild pitch enabled the runners to advance to second and third.
-But Uphold got Yamamoto to strike out and Ashley Garcia (Jr., Beaverton, Ore.) grounded out to end the inning.
+Megan Wallo and Prestianni each singled with one out and a wild pitch enabled the runners to advance to second and third.
+But Uphold got Yamamoto to strike out and Ashley Garcia (Sr., Beaveton, Ore.) grounded out to end the inning.

 Uphold and King each went 2 for 3 to lead a seven-hit Redlands attack.

 No Wildcat had more than one hit.
-Even Erin Carson (Soph., Camas, Wash.), whose .496 batting average led the Northwest Conference, went without a hit.
+Even Erin Carson (Jr., Camas, Wash.), whose .496 batting average led the Northwest Conference, went without a hit.